Seiten

 • The employees may possess no intention to immigrate but must be willing to leave the U.S. again after the visa expires.

-How long is the E-2 visa valid?
+How long is an E-2 visa valid?

 Length of stay upon entry into the USA